 - Valgrind Code Analysis Tools

-You can analyze the CPU usage of embedded applications and Linux desktop applications with the CPU Usage Analyzer (commercial only) that integrates the Linux Perf tool.
+Analyze the CPU usage of embedded applications and Linux desktop applications with the Performance Analyzer that integrates the Linux Perf tool.